weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 Each WeeWX archive field stanza supports the following options:

 * `source_field`.
 The name of the CSV field to be mapped to the WeeWX archive field.
 Mandatory.
 * `unit`.
 The WeeWX unit name of the units used by `source_field`.
-Text fields may be imported by setting the unit option to `text`.
-Mandatory.
+Mandatory for non-text source fields.
+Ignored for source text fields.
 * `cumulative`.
-Whether the source CSV field is a cumulative value or not (e.g., daily rainfall).
+Whether the WeeWX archive field is to be derived from a cumulative source field (e.g., daily rainfall) or not.
 Optional boolean value.
 Default is `False`.

-This mapping allows `weectl import` to take a source data field, perform the appropriate unit conversion and store the resulting value in the appropriate WeeWX archive field.
-Source data text fields may be mapped to a WeeWX text archive field by using the second form of the field map entry where the literal `text` is used in place of a WeeWX unit name.
-A mapping is not required for every WeeWX archive field (e.g., the source may not provide inside temperature so no `inTemp` field mapping is required) and neither does every CSV field need to be included in a mapping (e.g., the source data field `monthrain` may have no use if the source data field `dayrain` provides the data for the WeeWX archive `rain` field).
+* `is_text`.
+Whether the source field is to be imported as text or not.
+  Optional boolean.
+Default is `False`.

+A mapping is not required for every WeeWX archive field and neither does every CSV field need to be included in a mapping.

 !!!
 Note
     Importing of text data into text fields in the WeeWX archive is only